Mugambi12/sample_simple_shell/README.md

 ### Task 8.
 Simple shell 0.4.1
 Simple shell 0.4 +
  - handle arguments for the built-in exit
- - Usage: exit status, where status is an integer used to exit the shell
+ - Usage: exit cmd_status, where cmd_status is an integer used to exit the shell
   ```
   julien@ubuntu:~/shell$ ./shell_0.4.1
   $ exit 98